 Be Change provides comprehensive early intervention programs based on the principles and techniques of Applied Behaviour Analysis (ABA).
 The science of ABA is used as the foundation of our early intervention programs.
 ABA has an extensive empirical research base supporting its use as best practice within the field of early intervention and Autism.

 There is no debate or doubt: early intervention is child’s best hope for the future.
 Early attention to improving the core behavioral symptoms of autism will give your child – and the rest of the family – several important benefits that you will not gain if you take a wait-and-see approach until your child enters school at the age four or five.
 A good early intervention program has at least four benefits: It will provide your child with instruction that will build on his or her strengths to teach new skills, improve behaviors and remediate areas of weakness.
 It will provide you with information that will help you better understand your child’s behavior and needs.
 It will offer resources, support and training that will enable you to work and play with your child more effectively.
 It will improve the outcome for your child.
 For these reasons, an intervention program for your child should be implemented as soon as possible after he or she receives a diagnosis.

 We know that raising a child with an Autism Spectrum Disorder can be an incredible challenge.
 However, we believe that you have an important role to play in reinforcing the work that we do.
 We encourage you to participate in and glean all that you can from our work and support groups.
 We recognize that dealing with an autistic child doesn’t end with a clinical office visit.
-That’s why we’ve focused on a variety of parent training programs to help educate you on caring for your autistic child.
-Teaches parents how to begin to stimulate play, speech and language within the home environment.
-Speech-language pathologists demonstrate effective interactive play strategies and offer parents an opportunity to practice their new learning while interacting with their children during the training sessions.
+That’s why Be Change focuses on a variety of parent training programs to help educate you on caring for your autistic child.
+We Teach parents how to begin to stimulate play, speech and language within the home environment and demonstrate effective interactive play strategies and offer parents an opportunity to practice their new learning while interacting with their children during the training sessions.